 Call for Proposals Timeline

-July 15: Notifications of selected proposals emailed to designated contact person listed in application
+May 10: Notifications of selected proposals emailed to the designated contact person listed in the application

-August 10: Confirmation and online Summit registration from selected proposals are due
+May 24: Confirmation from selected proposals are due

 NOTE: This year, registrants can pre-register for breakout sessions.
 Speakers should be flexible with time slots chosen by staff based on pre-registration data.

 If you have any questions, please contact Brandie Freeman at email@example.com or 803-667-9810, ext.
 305.